South Florida Real Estate Authority

 Award-Winning Agent

-Karen Anderson, Broker Associate at Compass, Boca Raton FL
+Karen Anderson, Broker Associate at Champagne & Parisi at Compass, Boca Raton FL

 FL License BK3141013